dpplweb/dppl-docs/staff/index.markdown

 If the answer is "no", then they can be deleted.

 > **Remember:** Editing or deleting their Staff channel entry has nothing to do with their actual member login.
 Those should always be removed after a person stops working at the library.

+The first thing to do is to update the pages that they manage.

 To delete their entry, do the following: